Skip to content

 Commands automatically use permission nodes based on the plugin’s base permission:

-// (derived from group.name.commandname)
+// (derived from group.name.command.commandname)

 private static GreeterPlugin instance;